Armyworms Are Marching In

 Fall armyworms get their name because thousands of them literally march across a lawn like an army, eating as they go.
 People with heavily infested lawns report they can actually hear the munching.
 These caterpillars are sneaky assassins, moving only at night and crawling into silk-lined burrows in the day.
 You may first notice their presence as a brown patch of lawn that gets bigger every day.
 Or you may walk out one morning to find nothing but dirt where a lawn was just the night before.

-In the Crosshairs I have good news and bad news.
+In the Crosshairs I have good news and bad news about army worm damage.
 If you have a Zoysia grass lawn, you're in the clear.
 Fall armyworms don't like Zoysia.
 The bad news is that they love Bermuda grass, St. Augustine, Kentucky bluegrass, and tall fescue.
 The first two usually survive the onslaught and come back.
 The latter two often die.

 Defeat the Army!
-They key to defeating fall armyworms is spotting them early before that pull that last all-nighter on your lawn.
-If you catch them while the caterpillars are a half-inch long or smaller, you can take the natural route and spray your grass with a harmless bacterium called Bacillus thuringiensis (Bt) that kills only caterpillars.
-Bt won't work on mature caterpillars, though.
+The key to defeating fall armyworms is spotting them early before they pull that last all-nighter on your lawn.
+For army worm treatment, if you catch them while the caterpillars are a half-inch long or smaller, you can take the natural route and spray your grass with a harmless bacterium called Bacillus thuringiensis (Bt) that kills only caterpillars.
+It won't work on mature caterpillars, though.
 For them, I recommend buying a bottle of garden insecticide labeled for armyworms that you can attach to the end of a hose.
 This makes spraying the lawn quick and easy.
 Granular lawn insecticides don't work well.